cardiffnlp/tweeteval/README.md

 # Pre-trained models and code

+You can download the best Twitter model (RoBERTa-retrained in the paper) from [HuggingFace](https://huggingface.co/cardiffnlp/twitter-roberta-base).

-Coming soon!
-Here we will release all the Twitter-trained RoBERTa models included in the paper and code to evaluate any pre-trained language model in _TweetEval_.
+Additionally, we release all the models fine-tuned to the specific task.
+You can access to all models [here](https://huggingface.co/cardiffnlp).

+To know how to use the pre-trained models, you can check our Jupyter Notebook.

 # Citing TweetEval